 “Be yourself” does not mean for you to stand up and tell everyone how nervous you feel, then waffle on about your topic!
 You might look “real” but in a raw, uncomfortable way that lacks professional credibility and leaves the audience squirming.

 Instead, you need to bring your best self to the stage – you “on form”.
 A high energy version of yourself.
 The self that you might bring to a job interview!
 And it takes much practice to achieve that.
 Being “real” is not quite enough.
 An authentic speaker also has confidence and credibility.

 Let’s take a look at what an authentic speaker does – and how you can do the same.

 An authentic speaker sounds conversational

 Their energy levels are high, and they know their stuff without sounding over-rehearsed.
 They don’t read PowerPoint slides or even let PowerPoint dominate the presentation.
 They don’t read from notes or memorise their speech word for word.
-There are exceptions.
-For example, a high-status person such as a national leader might read a formal speech.
-And a TED talk speaker may well have memorised their speech.
-But the majority of public speaking, whether that be in the workplace, the boardroom, or at a community event should sound conversational.

 You achieve this by being familiar with the structure and content of your speech and trusting that you will find the exact right words on the day.
 Every time you practice your presentation or speech – and you must practice– it should come out a little different.
 The ideas and the way that you order those ideas shouldn’t change, but most of what you say is not “pre-scripted”.